lewibs/usability-tracker/README.md

 # usability-tracker
 The goal of this application is to provide a method for automating the usability test process.

-should eventually include all of these events: https://developer.mozilla.org/en-US/docs/Web/Events
+should eventually include all of these events in playback: https://developer.mozilla.org/en-US/docs/Web/Events

 ## UserTracker